PhilipGuo1992/csci2141_project/sampleQueries.md

 - find movies which are above a certain rating, between a rating, and below a rating

-- find movies which have a good relevance score (number of votes and rating combined mathematically)
+- find movies which have a good relevance score (number of votes and rating combined mathematically) using this https://www.evanmiller.org/how-not-to-sort-by-average-rating.html

 - rating divided by show duration (highest rating per minute of show watched)